Overcome Your Fear of Confrontation and Conflict

 If you already know what you are looking for in the confrontation, this is where you move the conversation.
 Don't get into an argument about whether she did or didn't mention anything to the boss last week—that isn't really the issue and don't let it distract you from accomplishing the goal of the confrontation.

 Your response could be, "I would appreciate if in the future that we use both of our names on any documentation, and include each other in all of the correspondence about the project."

 Focus on the real issue of the confrontation.

 The other party will either agree or disagree.
 Keep to the issue at this point, and avoid all temptation to get into an argument.
 Negotiate, but don't fight.

-You will rarely look forward to confrontation; you may never become completely comfortable with, or even skilled in confrontation.
+You will rarely look forward to confrontation; you may never become completely comfortable with, or even skilled in holding a confrontation.
 However, it is important that you say something when you are frustrated and angry.
 If you can't stand up for yourself, who will?